-One of the ways we can maintain our independence is to ensure that all our funding for work in conflicts comes from private individuals in the general public.
-Globally we accept very few government grants, and in conflict zones we do not use funds from governments that have any sort of tie with the conflict.
+One of the ways we can maintain our independence is to ensure that all our funding for work in conflicts comes from private donors.
+Globally we accept very few government grants – three per cent of our total funding – and in war zones we do not use funds from governments that have any sort of tie with the conflict.

-Despite not supporting any of the warring parties, we are not always present on all sides to the conflict.
-This may be either because access is not granted to us by one or more of the parties, or due to insecurity, or because the main needs of the population are already covered.
+Despite not supporting any of the warring parties, we are not always present on all sides of a conflict.
+This may be either because access is not granted to us by one or more of the parties, or due to insecurity, or because the main needs of people are already covered.

 In Syria, for example, we are only able to work in some areas controlled by armed opposition groups.
 Violence and insecurity, attacks on health facilities and medical workers, and the absence of government authorisation to work in Syria have been some of the main obstacles to extending direct medical activities to all areas.

 The needs of people who fall victim to war and conflict are vast and complex, and so our medical response is never the same – from treating trauma and long-lasting debilitating war wounds, to the psychological impact of war and violence, to supporting destroyed health systems and responding to epidemics and diseases as people have been uprooted and find themselves in precarious conditions.

 Our teams do not always have the capacity to fill every gap, however, we always put people in need first and provide them with the best medical care possible, no matter where they are from, what they believe in, or who they support.